 - Add a ripe mashed banana to your plain oatmeal and microwave it for a minute.

-- Try our Berry Oat Bake recipe, which meets Publix Better Choice recipe criteria.
+- Try our Berry Oat Bake recipe, which meets our Better Choice recipe criteria.

-Though they may not taste sweet, many sauces—such as barbecue sauce, ketchup, and pasta sauce—contain added sugars.
+Though they may not taste sweet, many sauces—such as barbecue sauce, pasta sauce, and ketchup—contain added sugars.
 Use Better Choice shelf tags to identify options lower in added sugars.
 Or make your own sauce.
-Try our Grilled Chicken Sausage & Sweet-Date Barbecue Baked Beans recipe, which includes dates in a barbecue sauce to naturally sweeten baked beans.
+Try our Grilled Chicken Sausage & Sweet-Date Barbecue Baked Beans recipe, which includes dates in a barbecue sauce to sweeten baked beans naturally.

 Many drinks are high in added sugars.
 Here are a few ideas for keeping drinks in check:

 Remember that all the pieces of a healthy eating pattern fit together like a puzzle to meet nutritional needs without exceeding limits, such as those for added sugars, saturated fats, sodium, and total calories.
 Be sure to incorporate foods your family enjoys—including treats here and there—while considering the big picture.